List of municipal flags of Tōhoku region

 This page lists the municipal flags of Tōhoku region, Japan.
 It is a part of the List of Japanese municipal flags, which is split into regions due to its size.

 Complete lists of Japanese municipal flags pages

-Map of the regions of Japan.
+The regions of Japan.
 From northeast to southwest: Hokkaidō (red), Tōhoku (yellow), Kantō (green), Chūbu (cyan), Kansai (violet), Chūgoku (orange), Shikoku (purple), and Kyūshū & Okinawa (grey).